 Brushless DC motors are quieter, more efficient, and have longer lifespans than brushed dc motors.
 They can also run continuously with less heat output.
 These benefits come with a slightly higher initial cost.
 Brushless DC motors are also ideal for hazardous environments that contain dust, grease, oil, and other contaminants.

 Geared DC Motor

-Geared DC motors (gearmotors) are motors that have a gear assembly attached to the motor.
+Geared DC motors (gear motors) have a gear assembly attached.
 This assembly allows the motor to increase the torque and reduce speed as needed.
 This concept—increasing torque while decreasing speed—is known as gear reduction.

-Servo motors are typically used to convert rotary to linear motion as they have position and velocity feedback.
-They are specially designed to work in mechanical systems with a feedback device like an encoder or resolver.
-These types of motor have highly precise feedback but require a control to manage commutation and position/velocity control.
-The benefit of this is the user knows the motor’s position, speed, and torque at every moment, making them useful in robotics and industrial production.
+Servo motors convert rotary to linear motion as they have position and velocity feedback.
+They work in mechanical systems with a feedback device like an encoder or resolver.
+These motors provide detailed feedback but require a controller to manage commutation and position/velocity control.
+Thus, the user knows the motor’s position, speed, and torque every moment, making them useful in robotics and industrial production.

 Most servo motors today are brushless motors.
-They are accurate, reliable, and efficient, and can also be used in harsh environments.
-They also feature high acceleration, quiet operation, and closed-loop control.
-They have a high ratio of torque to inertia that is comparable to AC motors.
+They are accurate, reliable, and efficient and can be used in harsh environments.
+Also, servo motors feature high acceleration, quiet operation, and closed-loop control.
+They have a high torque to inertia ratio comparable to AC motors.
 Their downside is that they can be higher cost initially.

-Need help choosing a motor for your system?
+Need help to choose a motor for your system?
 Our automation experts can help.
 Get in touch with Motion Ai to learn more about your options.